jeffgbutler/java-payment-calculator/README.md

    kubectl create -f ./kubernetes/paymentCalculatorService.yml
    ```

-Once the service is created, you can retrieve the IP address with the following command:
+You can retrieve the IP address of the service with the following command:

 ```shell
 kubectl get service payment-calculator
 ```

-After testing, cleanup you cluster with the following commands:
+After testing, cleanup your cluster with the following commands:

 ```shell
 kubectl delete -f ./kubernetes/paymentCalculatorService.yml